dhruvkalra71/CashFlowMinimizer/README.md

-# 💸 Cash Flow Minimizer (Lean Ledger)
+# 💸 Lean Ledger - Cash Flow Minimizer

 > **"What if splitting group expenses or settling dues was no longer a headache?"**

-Introducing the **Cash Flow Minimizer** – a smart, algorithm-powered ledger designed to reduce clutter in financial settlements by intelligently minimizing the number of transactions required.
+Introducing the **Lean Ledger** – a smart, algorithm-powered cash flow minimizer designed to reduce clutter in financial settlements by intelligently minimizing the number of transactions required.

 ![Lean Ledger Banner](https://i.imgur.com/SxHqhRv.png) <!-- Replace with actual image path -->